ribamar-santarosa/champselysees/generate-pypi-package-structure/README.md

-http://peterdowns.com/posts/first-time-with-pypi.html doesn't work anymore, and this one https://packaging.python.org/tutorials/distributing-packages/ also doesn't, their instructions will lead to errors that point to https://upload.pypi.org/legacy/, which in the browser returns Error 404, but actually seems to exits, and https://packaging.python.org/guides/migrating-to-pypi-org/#uploading , which is deprecated).
-Just need a new guy to come and say "hey, I have a new idea of how things should work".
-Good luck to find the right documentation again when that happens!
+http://peterdowns.com/posts/first-time-with-pypi.html doesn't work anymore, and this one https://packaging.python.org/tutorials/distributing-packages/ also doesn't, their instructions will lead to errors that point to https://upload.pypi.org/legacy/, which in the browser returns Error 404, but actually seems to exist, and https://packaging.python.org/guides/migrating-to-pypi-org/#uploading , which is deprecated).
+Just need a new guy to come and say "hey, I have a new idea of how things should work" =) Good luck to find the right documentation again when that happens!